stammen/StartAudioInBackgound/README.md

 * Put the computer to sleep and then wake the computer.
 The app should continue to record and play audio when the system is awake.

 * Restart the computer.
-After you login to your account, The app should start to record and play audio.
+After you login to your account, the app should start to record and play audio.